betasio/GlobalWars/LICENSING.md

 These external assets are:

-- Copyright © 2024-2025 OpenFront LLC
+- Copyright © 2024-2025 GlobalWars LLC
 - All Rights Reserved
 - NOT licensed for use, modification, or redistribution
-- Proprietary and may not be extracted, copied, or used outside of the official OpenFront.io service
+- Proprietary and may not be extracted, copied, or used outside of the official GlobalWars.io service

 ## Important Legal Notice